expeerly/embeddocumentation/README.md

 ```

 ### 3.2 Embed example
+#### MP4
-Here is an example of a mux streaming link added to a website.
-It can be any website as all browsers are able to read mp4 or m3u8 formats and will trigger the native video controls.
+Here is an example of a mux mp4 streaming link added to a website.
+It can be any website as all browsers are able to read mp4 formats and will trigger the native video controls.

 Check our expeerly [corporate page](https://www.get.expeerly.com/) and scroll down to the Dyson customer quote.
 On this webflow we just add a play back [link](https://stream.mux.com/q2EyUPCM0000k3QbfjLVTmEL5N6PDL701aovfWx7QByv84/high.mp4) as above.

+#### M3U8
+For more freedom over video controls you can use the HLS (m3u8) URL in a player of your choice.
+See the documents [here](https://docs.mux.com/guides/play-your-videos#3-use-the-hls-url-in-a-player).

 ### 3.3 Embedding with Mux Developer SDK
 For a more customizable experience, use the Mux Developer SDK and add to your online shop or marketplace.
 You can find the documentation [here](https://docs.mux.com/guides/mux-player-web).